levsha149/CLI-app/README.md

 This is the project described in:

-/docs/Software Engineer (PHP) - Engineering Assessment .pdf
+/docs/Software Engineer (PHP) - Engineering Assessment.pdf

 You can try it on any server that supports PHP, Composer and command line interface.